 This week we took much different approach than we had in the past, by prepping all of our meals for the whole week on Sunday evening.

-Meal prepping is something I’ve been wanting to try doing for a while, but you know how it is: you do things one way your whole life, it takes a bit of effort to get out to the rut.
+Meal prepping is something I’ve been wanting to try doing for a while, but you know how it is: you do things one way your whole life, and it takes a bit of effort to get out of the rut.

 So there were really two things that ended up being the catalyst for trying this meal prep thing:

 - I was informed that I wasn’t eating enough protein, and in order to pick up the slack, I needed to do some serious planning.